MLee2324/PeopleCounter/README.md

 ## Notes

-This project emphasizes clarity and correctness over complexi
+This project emphasizes clarity and correctness over complexity and is intended as a learning-focused implementation rather than a production system.